eniware-org/Cloud-Foundry-Installation/sphinx/source/OpenStack.rst

     :header-rows: 0
     :stub-columns: 0

-    * - * `Openstack dashboard <https://jujucharms.com/openstack-dashboard/>`_ - it provides a Django based web interface for use by both administrators and users of an OpenStack Cloud.
+    * - * `Openstack Dashboard <https://jujucharms.com/openstack-dashboard/>`_ - it provides a Django based web interface for use by both administrators and users of an OpenStack Cloud.
 It allows you to manage Nova, Glance, Cinder and Neutron resources within the cloud.
     * - * `Keystone <https://jujucharms.com/keystone/>`_ - this charm provides Keystone, the OpenStack identity service.
 Its target platform is (ideally) Ubuntu LTS + OpenStack.
     * - * `Glance <https://jujucharms.com/glance/>`_ - The Glance project provides an image registration and discovery service and an image delivery service.
 These services are used in conjunction by **Nova** to deliver images from object stores, such as OpenStack's Swift service, to Nova's compute nodes.
     * - * `MySQL <https://jujucharms.com/percona-cluster/>`_ - Percona XtraDB Cluster is a high availability and high scalability solution for MySQL clustering.
 Percona XtraDB Cluster integrates Percona Server with the Galera library of MySQL high availability solutions in a single product package which enables you to create a cost-effective MySQL cluster.
 This charm deploys Percona XtraDB Cluster onto Ubuntu.